Grocery retailing

 Promodes merged with Carrefour, to form the world’s 2nd

-largest retailer after wal-Mart.
+largest retailer after Wal-Mart.

 Systeme U